Classification of the Entangled States $2 \times M \times N$: Classification of State

-In the form of the cubic grid (Fig.(\ref{pic-cube-234})), this corresponds to that $(N-2M)$ vertical planes in the middle of the cube are zero planes, which is actually an entangled states of $2\times M\times 2M$ according to the statement below Eq.(\ref{zeros-density-matrix}).
-Thus here we only consider the case $M \geq N/2$.
+In the form of the cubic grid (Fig.(\ref{pic-cube-234})), this corresponds to that at least $(N-2M)$ vertical planes in the middle of the cube are zero planes, which is actually an entangled states of $2\times M\times 2M$ according to lemma \ref{lemma1}.
+Thus here we consider the case $M \geq N/2$.